mouton0815/word-counter-cpp/README.md

 which supports C++ 17, but _not_ `<filesystem>`.
 To use it, one has to include `<experimental/filesystem>` and link with `-lstdc++fs`.
 But then class `directory_entry` does not support the standard method `is_regular_file()` ... aargh.
+* Last but not least, the C++ variant is more than 3 times _slower_ than the Java variant, and nearly 5 times slower than the Go variant.
+Of course this smells like serious programming mistakes, but it also shows that writing performant C++ programs is not trivial.

 # Building
 The project has been developed on Ubuntu 18.04.1 LTS with GCC 7.4.0.
 It uses C++ 11 features